MBB Consulting: What’s Different About the Big 3 Firms

 • Working Culture: MBB firms have a flat hierarchy with the whole team responsible for problem-solving and delivery.
 Big 4 firms, on the other hand, have hierarchical structures with responsibilities divided among various team members.
 Boutique firms with their smaller size tend to have highly entrepreneurial and ownership-driven cultures.

-Now we’ve seen why MBB consulting firms are considered the Big 3 of the consulting world compare vs. the Big 4 and the Boutique consulting firms.
-Let’s dive into how the MBB firms compare against each other and which one should you target.
+Now we understand why MBB consulting firms are considered the Big Three strategy consulting firms compared to the Big 4 and the boutique consulting firms.
+Let’s dive into how the MBB firms compare against each other and how to know which one is the best for you.

 MBB Comparison: McKinsey vs. Bain vs. BCG